 Van Vleet supplies wholesale food products to independent restaurants and food vendors throughout the mid-valley.
 In April, the company said that the facility, located on the corner of Ninth Avenue and Jackson Street, needed to expand to keep up with demands on the business.

 “The type of building we want to build is an expensive one to build,” owner Bill Van Vleet told the council in April.
-“But if we want to stay in businesses we need to build the building and grow.”
+“But if we want to stay in business we need to build the building and grow.”